-In 1997, two friends came up with an idea they thought was a long shot.
-Fifteen years later the creators of South Park celebrate 2011 as “The Year of the Fan.”
+In 1997, two friends came up with an idea they thought was a long shot, 15 years later the creators of South Park celebrate 2011 as “The Year of the Fan.”
 Fans of the long-running series will get to enjoy new merchandise, a traveling art exhibit, a 15,000 square foot world of “South Park” located just outside this year’s Comic-Con in San Diego, and a documentary on the behind-the-scenes making of the show, due out later this fall.

-With a decade-and-a-half of delivering viewers comedic gold on Comedy Central, Trey Parker and Matt Stone, along with their executive producer Anne Garefino, also have the hottest ticket on Broadway right now with a little show you might have heard of, The Book of Mormon.On her first day off in years (seriously, years), the woman behind South Park allowed me the distinct honor of asking her a bunch of questions about her career, those two guys she works with daily, and basically what life is like when you produce a hit Broadway musical and, well, f&^$ing South Park.
+With a decade-and-a-half of delivering viewers comedic gold on Comedy Central, Trey Parker and Matt Stone, along with their executive producer Anne Garefino, also have the hottest ticket on Broadway right now with a little show you might have heard of, The Book of Mormon.On her first day off in years (seriously, years), the woman behind South Park allowed me the distinct honor of asking her a bunch of questions about her career, those two guys she works with daily, and basically what life is like when you produce a hit Broadway musical and well, f&^$ing South Park.

 How did you meet Trey Parker and Matt Stone?

-In ’97 I was working for another show for Comedy Central, and I was introduced to Matt at a Starbucks.
+In ’97 I was working for another show on Comedy Central, and I was introduced to Matt at a Starbucks.
 I met Trey a week later.
 I remember that day, it happened to be Good Friday.
 I have not had one Friday off since then.

 Have you always had a passion for comedy?

 No, not at all.
 In entertainment, sometimes you don’t get a choice.
 I actually turned down South Park, which shows how smart I am.
 I started it to help out, and was going to find a replacement.
 I always had a passion for drama and thought I’d be doing serious films.
 But I wanted to tell a story.
 We [at South Park] like to tell stories.What’s a giant misconception people have about South Park?